How to Become a Speech Therapist in South Carolina

 Step 5.
 Maintain SLP Licensure and Complete Continuing Education Requirements

 You can find continuing education opportunities through the South Carolina Speech-Language-Hearing Association.
 The Association also hosts an annual conference that counts towards continuing education.
-You can read about the specific requirements for continuing education on the Board’s website.

 Speech-Language Pathology Salary in South Carolina

-The average SLP salary in South Carolina is $85,670 yearly, or $41.19 an hour.
-That’s up 19% over just four years between 2019 and 2023.
+The average SLP salary in South Carolina is $85,670, or $41.19 an hour.
+Salaries here have increased significantly in recent years —the average SLP salary is up 19% between 2019 and 2023 alone.

 Rapid Job Growth for South Carolina’s Speech-Language Pathologists